sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   0 – None.
 -   1 (default) – Windows spotlight enabled.
 -   2 – placeholder only for future extension.
-Using this value has not effect.
+Using this value has no effect.

 <a href="" id="experience-donotshowfeedbacknotifications"></a>**Experience/DoNotShowFeedbackNotifications**
 <p style="margin-left: 20px">Prevents devices from showing feedback questions from Microsoft.